jbcpollak/react-depression-screener/README.md

 ---

+### Notes

+*  This is my first React project
+*  I am reasonably familiar with NPM, Gulp, etc, so I used a boilerplate template to get started

-Notes and blog posts I read while learning React
+### Blog posts I read while learning React

 *  [Is ReactJS Fast (vs Angular)](http://blog.500tech.com/is-reactjs-fast/)
 *  [Using ReactJS with Angular](http://blog.500tech.com/using-reactjs-with-angularjs)